vim-airline/vim-airline/README.md

 there's already [powerline][b], why yet another statusline?

-*  it's standard vimscript, no python needed
+*  it's 100% vimscript; no python needed.
-*  it's small.  i want the entire plugin to be less than 200 lines as a rule
+*  it's small.  i want the entire plugin to be *less than 200 lines* as a rule.
-*  it gets you 90% of the way there; in addition to all the standard goodies, it integrates with [vim-bufferline][f], [fugitive][d], and [syntastic][e]
+*  it gets you 90% of the way there; in addition to all the standard goodies, it integrates with [vim-bufferline][f], [fugitive][d], and [syntastic][e].
-*  it looks good with regular fonts, and provides configuration points so you can use unicode or powerline symbols
+*  it looks good with regular fonts, and provides configuration points so you can use unicode or powerline symbols.
 *  it's fast to load, taking roughly 1ms.  by comparison, powerline needs 60ms on the same machine.
+*  it's fully customizable; if you know a little `statusline` syntax you can tweak it to your needs.
+*  it is trivial to write colorschemes; for a minimal theme you need to edit 9 lines of colors.

 what about [old powerline][a]?

-*  the old version still works well, but since its deprecated new features won't get added
+*  the old version still works well, but since it's deprecated new features won't get added

 # why's it called airline?